 Eva said she would come in with me to freshen up while I used the toilet.
-As we walked in to the bathroom I noticed that the bathtub was different from our late 70s model in our brick bungalow in Walden.
+As we walked into the bathroom I noticed that the bathtub was different from our late 70s model in our brick bungalow at home.
 This tub had feet.
 Everything looked different and old, but really neat at the same time.
 Eva explained antiques to me as she applied some blush, mascara, then some blue eye-shadow and a bit of pinkish lipstick.
 I can remember feeling like I was learning a lot on this trip.

 I did a poop, wiped, and hopped off the toilet, yanking up my jeans and turning to look at it.
 There, in the bowl, was the biggest, fattest poop I had ever produced, or seen produced, in my young life.
 It was huge and it curled all the way around the toilet bowl!
 I was pointing at it and saying:

 Wow, Eva, take a look at this!

 When I noticed the look of utter horror on my big sister’s face.

 Flush it, Morgan! she ordered, before it stinks up this place really bad!

 I reached over and pulled on the ancient flushing lever.
 I couldn’t figure out why my oldest sister wasn’t as amazed by what I had produced as I was.
 The massive, man-poop was going to be gone in an instant so I watched it closely as it was going to disappear down the hole.
 Around and around and around it went but…

 Instead it proceeded to float up higher to the rim of the bowl.
 Geez!
 I was amazed at its size and bulk.